Ajuran Sultanate: Etymology

+The Ajuran Empire traces its name back to the Arabic word; إيجار (Ījārā), which means to rent or tax, likely related to the tributes paid to the Empire.

+History

+The Ajuran is regarded as a successor to its more influential predecessor, the Adal Sultanate.
+The precise origins of the Ajuran vary as they are rooted in traditional Somali folklore.
+It was in the 13th century the Ajuran first appeared and began gaining power.
+For several centuries they exerted strong political influence on the inland pastoralists, while also embracing coastal trade and infrastructure.
+The sultanate functioned for approximately three centuries.

 Origins and the House of Garen

 The House of Garen was the ruling hereditary dynasty of the Ajuran Empire.
 Its origin lies in the Garen Kingdom that during the 13th century ruled parts of the Somali Region of Ethiopia.
-With the migration of Somalis from the northern half of the Horn region to the southern half, new cultural and religious orders were introduced that influenced the administrative structure of the dynasty, a system of governance which began to evolve into an Islamic government.
-Through their genealogical Baraka, which came from the saint Balad (who was known to have come from outside the Garen Kingdom), the Garen rulers claimed supremacy and religious legitimacy over other groups in the Horn of Africa.
-Balad's ancestors are said to have come from the historical northern region of Barbara.
+With the migration of Somalis from the northern half of the Horn region southwards, new cultural and religious orders were introduced, influencing the administrative structure of the dynasty.

+A system of governance began to evolve into an Islamic government.
+Through their genealogical Baraka, which came from the saint Balad (who was known to have come from outside the Kingdom).